SILVIA OAKLAND, TRUMPET EDITOR-IN-CHIEF

 “I visited with a lot of disability offices on campuses to talk about not only physical accommodations, which were available to me, but also other opportunities that there were for disabled students on campus,” Frahm said.
 “I wanted to make sure that I can get involved in that as much as possible, no matter what.”

-Students with physical disabilities can be easier to see and understand the different struggles, but for students like Em Ellison, third-year music therapy major, accessibility became an issue after starting college.
-After taking a year-long break from college, Ellison was diagnosed with bipolar depression and obsessive-compulsive disorder (OCD) and reached out to Pathways about accommodations on campus.
+Students with physical disabilities can be easier to see and understand the different struggles, but for students like Em Ellison, second-year music therapy major, accessibility became an issue after starting college.
+After taking a year-long break from college, Ellison was diagnosed with bipolar disorder and obsessive-compulsive disorder (OCD) and reached out to Pathways about accommodations on campus.

 “I didn’t really know I needed accommodations until this year and honestly, I kind of felt nervous about asking for accommodations,” Ellison said.
 “I have OCD so I have to have a note-taker.
 I was like ‘I don’t know how to feel about this’ because I didn’t really know anything about accommodations until I talked to Nicole Willis.”